AdobeDocs/marketo-measure.en/help/marketo-measure-discover-ui/using-marketo-measures-reporting-platform/definitions-and-encyclopedia.md

 **Leads Matched**

-The total number of Leads that were successfully matched to an Account using Bizible’s Lead-to-Account feature, using website, company name, and email domain matching algorithms.
+The total number of Leads that were successfully matched to an Account using Marketo Measure’s Lead-to-Account feature, using website, company name, and email domain matching algorithms.

 **Accounts Engaged**